avian2/gimp-plugin-onion-layers/README.md

 `python-fu-onion-add-frame` will add a new frame above the currently active one.
 It will renumber all other frames to keep consistent naming.
 It will also create blank layers inside the new group, taking the current frame as a template.

+`python-fu-onion-convert-to-groups` will convert any top-level, non-background, bare layers into groups.
+This is useful after importing individual frames into GIMP using "File -> Open as Layers..."

 ## Known problems